hyperb1iss/droidmind/docs/app_management.md

 - "Show me all the permissions that TikTok is requesting"
 - "What shared preferences has my game saved?"
 - "Show me recent crash logs for my app"
+- "What activities are available in the Settings app?"
+- "Give me detailed information about YouTube app"

 ## 🔄 Future Enhancements